mtds/maillog/README.md

 ## Translation note

-What follows is an approximated translation of the original README file, which was written in russian (it is now renamed as ``README_ru.md``).
+What follows is an approximated translation of the original README file, which was written in russian and it is now renamed as ``README_ru.md``.

 ## Introduction